Big Boss Man

+Early life

+Ray Washington Traylor Jr. was born on May 2, 1963, in Marietta, Georgia.
+He attended Paulding County High School where he graduated in 1982.
+Later, Traylor then worked as a corrections officer from the Department of Corrections in Cobb County, Georgia.
+Traylor would later use his corrections background to create his character of The Big Boss Man.

 Professional wrestling career

-Jim Crockett Promotions (1984–1987)
+Early career (1984–1988)

-Before he was a professional wrestler, Traylor worked as a corrections officer in Cobb County, Georgia.
-He debuted in 1984 then began working as a jobber for Jim Crockett Promotions.
-Head booker Dusty Rhodes took notice of Traylor's potential and took him off television for three months before repackaging him as Big Bubba Rogers.
+After his career as a correctional officer, Traylor then transitioned into professional wrestling where he debuted in 1984 then began working as a jobber for Jim Crockett Promotions.
+Head booker Dusty Rhodes took notice of Traylor's potential (particularly after seeing him take Tully Blanchard's slingshot suplex finisher despite being 6'6 and over 350 lbs) and took him off television for three months before repackaging him as Big Bubba Rogers.
 He received a push as the silent heel bodyguard for Jim Cornette, who, along with The Midnight Express, was feuding with the James Boys (Rhodes and Magnum T. A., under masks).
 Rogers feuded with Rhodes (the top face at the time) in a series of Bunkhouse Stampede matches in 1986.
 He and Rhodes were tied for wins in this series, leading to a tiebreaking cage match, which Rhodes won on February 27.

-Universal Wrestling Federation (1987)

 In 1987, Traylor joined the Universal Wrestling Federation (UWF) after it was purchased by Jim Crockett.
 On April 19, Traylor won the UWF Heavyweight Championship from One Man Gang, who was leaving the UWF for the World Wrestling Federation.
 Following his title win, he aligned himself with General Skandor Akbar and his Devastation Inc. stable.
 Traylor lost the title to "Dr. Death" Steve Williams on July 11 during the Great American Bash tour.
 In the second WarGames match on July 30, Traylor, as War Machine, teamed with The Four Horsemen (Ric Flair, Arn Anderson, Lex Luger and Tully Blanchard) in a loss to The Road Warriors (Hawk and Animal), Nikita Koloff, Dusty Rhodes and Paul Ellering, when Animal forced the War Machine to submit by gouging his eyes with a spiked armband.